SURFnet/grouphub.api/README.md

 Consider setting `opcache.validate_timestamps` to `0` in php.ini for a lot of free performance!

 Also make sure there is a directory `/project/dir/` available which is writable by the `deployment` user.

+If you want to deploy the app you will need capistrano-symfony:

+`gem install capistrano-symfony --pre-release`

 ### Vhost